msfjarvis/msfjarvis.dev/content/posts/weeknotes-week-17-2026/index.md

 On Friday I worked out of [Cafe Grey](https://www.bangaloreeats.com/place/cafe-grey-by-dongle-and-co-indiranagar) with [Yash](https://yashgarg.dev/) and [Anunay](https://github.com/anunaym14), which was pretty nice and let us beat the heat for a few hours.
 The food was decent, coffees were great and the pricing was not as eye watering as I've come to expect from Bengaluru cafes.

-{{<figure src="blob:https://msfjarvis.dev/0f40bf07-30b5-4363-bd1f-9151d9adfbab" alt="A white ceramic plate with a pile of nachos in the middle.
+{{<figure src="nachos-at-cafe-grey.webp" alt="A white ceramic plate with a pile of nachos in the middle.
 There's melty white cheese all over the top." title="These nachos were tasty but also obviously fresh out of a bag.">}}

 {{<figure src="chicken-popcorn-at-cafe-grey.webp" alt="A plate of fried chicken popcorn with small bowls of mayonnaise and ketchup.
 There's a lemon half sitting on top of the chicken, which itself is on thin bed of lettuce." title="Can't really complain about fried chicken.">}}

 On Saturday I went to watch [Michael](https://www.imdb.com/title/tt11378946/), with Yash, Anunay, [Mayank](https://github.com/mayankofficial999) and Anunay's friend Harshit.
 The movie was great, and I only learned after the movie that Michael Jackson was portrayed by his nephew Jaafar who is also making his debut with this film.
 One hell of a start to an acting career!

-{{<figure src="blob:https://msfjarvis.dev/30632da0-c74a-4a3d-983f-e85c77ef38e7" alt="A scene from the movie Michael showing him singing on stage in a black jacket." title="The picture's a little lopsided because of letterboxing, my positioning and most importantly my ineptitude.">}}
+{{<figure src="michael.webp" alt="A scene from the movie Michael showing him singing on stage in a black jacket." title="The picture's a little lopsided because of letterboxing, my positioning and most importantly my ineptitude.">}}

 When the movie finished we noticed some ruckus erupting in the front of the theater and apparently it was knock-off mascots just dancing away?!??
 We still don't know what the hell was happening there.

-{{<figure src="blob:https://msfjarvis.dev/2ed9db22-8889-4fc9-9ebf-4c26278a804b" alt="A slightly blurry zoomed in photo of the front of a movie theater, showing mascots in costumes: Hello Kitty, Mickey Mouse and a nondescript mouse I cannot identify immediately." title="For how random this was, the mascots were having fun with it.">}}
+{{<figure src="knock-off-mascots-at-michael.webp" alt="A slightly blurry zoomed in photo of the front of a movie theater, showing mascots in costumes: Hello Kitty, Mickey Mouse and a nondescript mouse I cannot identify immediately." title="For how random this was, the mascots were having fun with it.">}}

 # Gaming